When you hear the word brand, what comes to your mind?

-If your event holds up a significant number of attendees and located in a high-traffic venue, renting an interactive kiosk can be a great on-spot event branding tool.
+If your event held up a significant number of attendees and located in a high-traffic venue, renting an interactive kiosk can be a great on-spot event branding tool.

 You can customize the information, application, navigation details, images and other exclusive event brand-related features you want to provide to your attendees.